Prompting, explained simply

 Try: “Create a dashboard that shows name, email, and last login date from the users table.”

-Don’t: Overload your prompt with multiple tasks at once.
+Don’t: Overload your prompt with too many actions.

 Example: “Create the UI, add logic, fix responsiveness, and make it look good.”